 Some analog synths accomplish a bigger oscillator sound by adding a sub-oscillator, which simply divides the main oscillator down an octave or two.
 Also, single-oscillator synths sometimes incorporate a chorus effect to imitate the sound of two detuned oscillators.

-Programs/Presets More presets are good, because even if you don’t create sounds, you’ll probably want to store variations on factory presets.
+More presets are good, because even if you don’t create sounds, you’ll probably want to store variations on factory presets.
 This is also where digital technology complements the analog world by providing digital control over analog circuitry.
+Accessory Software

-Digital I/O USB I/O can offer options like transferring MIDI data over USB instead of using patch cords with 5-pin DIN connectors, or even streaming audio.
+USB I/O can offer options like transferring MIDI data over USB instead of using patch cords with 5-pin DIN connectors, or even streaming audio.
+Audio Input

 But It’s About More Than Specs Specs are important if you want to accomplish specific sounds, but ultimately, this is about playing music.
 If you fall in love with a synth, trust your instincts; some of the best synth parts ever recorded were played on a single-voice, non-multitimbral, non-expandable Minimoog.
 If you’re trying out an instrument and it doesn’t inspire you, move on even if it has the most amazing spec sheet you’ve ever seen.
 After all, no one has yet figured out how to play a spec sheet.